National conventions for writing telephone numbers: Denmark

 The third option, AA AAA AAA is not commonly used for personal (landline or mobile) numbers, but is mostly found in corporate numbers, especially in advertizing.
 The standard formats – which when spoken divide numbers into ranges from 00 (zero zero) to 99 (ninety-nine) – limit the possible range of the ability to create telephone numbers that are easy to remember; dividing the numbers into groups of three expands the mnemonic possibilities.

-Danish emergency and service numbers are three digits long and are written AAA.
-Danish short numbers used for text messaging services are four digits long and are written AAAA.
+Danish emergency and service numbers have three digits and are written AAA.
+Danish short numbers used for text messaging services have four digits and are written AAAA.

 Finland

 France

-French telephone numbers are 10 digits long, usually written in groups of two separated by spaces, in the format 0A BB BB BB BB where 0 (the trunk prefix) was created in 1996 to be a carrier selection code, and A is the "territorial area code" included in the subscriber number A BB BB BB BB.
+French telephone numbers have ten digits, usually written in groups of two separated by spaces, in the format 0A BB BB BB BB where 0 (the trunk prefix) was created in 1996 to be a carrier selection code, and A is the "territorial area code" included in the subscriber number A BB BB BB BB.

 Sometimes, it is also written in the format 0A.BB.BB.BB.BB using periods instead of spaces, but this is less common.

 The A (territorial area code) can be 1 to 5 (for geographic-based numbers, according to location: Paris/Suburbs, northwest France, northeast France, southeast France, and southwest France, respectively), and it designates nationwide numbers when it is 6 or 7 (mobile numbers), 8 (special numbers), or 9 (phone over IP over xDSL/non-geographic numbers).

 The numbering plan is a closed one; all digits must always be dialed.

 The first two or three B can designate the area (old area code) for geographic numbers, or the operator to whom the number resource belongs.

 There are also "short numbers" for emergencies (such as 112), that are written 1C or 1CC; and short numbers for special services, written 10 CC, 11C CCC, or 36 CC.
 00 is the international access code.

 International format is +33 A BB BB BB BB where the leading trunk prefix 0 disappears (it must not be dialed from abroad).
 This format can be directly used in mobile phones.